Category: Source Protection

 Preparing Source Protection Plans

 Want to Save Time, Money, or Both?
 Would you like the review of your next source protection submittal to go more smoothly?
-Review the list of common errors/omissions or click here to watch a video, and double-check the document you plan to submit to make sure you’ve correctly addressed the items on the list.
-In all …
+Double-check the document you plan to submit to make sure you’ve correctly addressed the items on the list.
+In all likelihood, we won’t have to ask you for more information and will approve…

 About the Drinking Water Source Protection Program